 Let’s see what the most common DIY options are.

-The poor-man’s Digital Signage hack.
+The poor-man’s signage hack.
 All modern consumer TVs have embedded Media Players for home entertainment.
-The easiest way to show content is to prepare a USB flash drive with the video and images needed, plug it in the TV, and use the remote to start playback.
+The easiest way to display content is to prepare a USB flash drive with the video and images needed, plug it in the TV, and use the remote to start playing back your files.
 Easy and cheap, but with a few caveats.

-- If the TV is powered off (e.g. due to a short power failure, powering off the TV at night or because of an energy-savings timer), the TV does not come back on automatically and playback does not resume by itself.
+- If the TV is powered off (e.g. due to a short power failure, powering off at night or because of an energy-savings timer), it does not come back on automatically and playback does not resume by itself.
 Someone needs to turn on the TV, navigate the menus and start playback.

-- Updating content means that a) you need to stop playback, b) remove the flash drive, c) update the files on it, d) plug it back in, and e) restart playback.
+- Updating content means that a) you need to stop playback, b) remove the flash drive, c) update the files on it, d) plug it back in, and e) restart playing back your files.
 Having to do that for more than one screen can be a real chore.
 And think of the mess it will cause if you need people at remote locations doing that on your behalf.
 People just won’t do it.

 - Transitions are far from nice.
 It might take 1-5 seconds to go from one video to the next.
 Professional Digital Signage players do almost instant transitions, without black intervals.

-- (Ugly) informative messages are shown on screen when proceeding from one media file to the next.
+- (Ugly) informative messages are shown on screen when proceeding from one file to the next.
 These include things like filenames, file duration and progress bars.
-Things that no one wants to see on a Digital Signage screen.
+Things that no one wants to see on a signage screen.

 - You have zero feedback on playback status.
 You do not know if remote screens are working properly, nor do you have playback reporting.

 - Media files (mostly video) need to be compatible with the Media Player on the TV.
-This is rarely an issue, since most modern TVs support common formats.
+This is rarely an issue since most modern television sets support common formats.
 But still, it might happen that your files will need manual re-encoding to be compatible with each TV set.